Thank you for your enquiry about trekking on the Kokoda Trail.

 Trekkers are welcome to join our scheduled treks or we can create a trek to suit.
 These can be set up as a “Private Trek” or an “Open Trek”.
 The Open trek allows others to join your group whereas a Private trek will just be for your group of trekkers alone and will incur an additional cost depending upon numbers booked.

 Accommodation is generally in villages along the Kokoda Trail in Hoi, Isurava, Kagi, Naduri, Efogi, Menari, and Nauro.
 There is also open air camping space at Templeton’s Crossing and Ua–Ule Creek.
-The majority of campsites now have traditional dwellings however tents still need to be carried in case they have already been taken by another trekking company.
+The majority of campsites now have traditional dwellings however tents still need to be carried in case they have already been taken by another trekking company as no operator can pre book guesthouse accommodation.
 In some cases larger companies such as ourselves have preferred stops and these are generally saved for ourselves in return for helping landowners build and maintain their properties.

 With regards to flights we recommend that you that you depart Brisbane airport.
 The destination is Port Moresby, Papua New Guinea.
 With regards to airlines we recommend the following :